cloudfoundry/bosh/docs/hotfix_workflow.md

 - [ ] 5.
 Follow step 6 above, but `git rm ci/pipeline-hotfix-STORY_ID.yml` before
   pushing `develop`

-## Caveats:
+## Important!!!:

-- If your vars-from contents (secrets) are out of sync between `master` and `develop` at the start of all of this, well... hmm...
+- Do not kick off another Jenkins pipeline build (off of the `candidate` branch) until all changes from above have made it through the Concourse pipeline.